-15.1Standards and legislation on health, safety and environment, specifically applicable to the compound.
+15.1 Law and regulatory provisions on health, safety and environment, specifically applicable to the compound.

-- Regulation CE 18/12/2006 no. 1907 "Registration, evaluation, authorization and restriction about the use of chemical substances" (REACH) and s.m.i (subsequent modifications and integrations). - Regulation 1272/2008/CE related to the classification, labeling and packaging of substances and compounds (CLP), with modification and abrogation of Directives 67/548/CEE and 1999/45/CE and Regulation 1907/2006/CE and s.m.i (subsequent modifications and integrations) - Regulation 453/2010/UE containing the modification to Regulation 1907/2006/CE , concerning Attachment II "Guidelines for drawing up safety data sheets (SDS)" - Regulation 487/2013/UE containing the modification to Regulation (CE) no. 1272/2008, for the purposes of compliance with technical and scientific progress, by the European Parliament and Council concerning the classification, labeling and packaging of substances and compounds. - Regulation 830/2015/UE dated 28 May 2015 containing the modification to Regulation (CE) no. 1907/2006 by the European Parliament and Council concerning the registration, evaluation, authorization and restriction about the use of chemical substances REACH)
+- Regulation CE 18/12/2006 no. 1907 "Registration, evaluation, authorization and restriction about the use of chemical substances" (REACH) and s.m.i (subsequent modifications and integrations). - Regulation 1272/2008/CE related to the classification, labeling and packaging of substances and compounds (CLP), with modification and abrogation of Directives 67/548/CEE and 1999/45/CE and Regulation 1907/2006/CE and s.m.i (subsequent modifications and integrations) - Regulation 487/2013/UE containing the modification to Regulation (CE) no. 1272/2008, for the purposes of compliance with technical and scientific progress, by the European Parliament and Council concerning the classification, labeling and packaging of substances and compounds. - Regulation 830/2015/UE dated 28 May 2015 containing the modification to Regulation (CE) no. 1907/2006 by the European Parliament and Council concerning the registration, evaluation, authorization and restriction about the use of chemical substances REACH) - Legislative Decree 9/04/2008 no. 81 and s.m.i. (subsequent modifications and integrations) "Application of article 1 of the Law no. 123, dated 3 August 2007, concerning workplace health and safety protection". - EN 196/10:2006 "Methods of testing cement Part 10: Determination of the water soluble VI chrome content in cement" - EN 197/1 " Cement Composition, specifications and conformity criteria for common cements" - EN 15368 Hydraulic binder for non -structural use Definition, specifications and conformity criteria " - EN 413-1 Masonry cement Part 1: Composition, specifications and conformity criteria" - EN 14216 Cement Composition, specifications and conformity criteria for very low heat special cement "

-- Health Ministry Decree 10/05/2004 "Application of 2003/53/CE Directive containing the twenty-sixth modification to the 76/769/CEE Directive, concerning the restrictions about the sale and use of certain dangerous materials and compounds (nonylphenol, nonylphenol, ethoxylate, cement)". - Health Ministry Decree dated February 17 2005 "Application of a method for testing cements in reference to the M. D. dated May 10 2004 that contained the twenty-sixth modification to 76/769/CEE Directive". - Legislative Decree 9/04/2008 no. 81 and s.m.i. (subsequent modifications and integrations) "Application of article 1 of the Law no. 123, dated 3 August 2007, concerning workplace health and safety protection". - EN 196/10:2006 "Methods of testing cement Part 10: Determination of the water soluble VI chrome content in cement" - EN 197/1 "Cement Composition, specifications and conformity criteria for common cements" - EN 15368 Hydraulic binder for non -structural use Definition, specifications and conformity criteria " - EN 413-1 Masonry cement Part 1: Composition, specifications and conformity criteria" - EN 14216 Cement Composition, specifications and conformity criteria for very low heat special cement " - Legislative Decree 152/2006 "Unified Environmental Law" and s.m.i. (subsequent modifications and integrations)
+- Legislative Decree 152/2006 "Unified Environmental Law" and s.m.i. (subsequent modifications and integrations)